bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

 Having this sequence enables us to turn any four note voicing into a single, unique, number between 0 and 4,905,485.
 For example The Voicing, which, in the space of all string quartet voicings, has the coordinates **Cello** = 28, **Viola** = 17, **Second Violin** = 13, **First Violin** = 14, becomes 1,371,932.

-By referring to the scheme for unstacking shapes explored above its possible to describe a method for finding the number ($n$) of any voicing made up of:
+By referring to the scheme for unstacking shapes explored above it's possible to describe a method for finding the number ($n$) of any voicing made up of:
 * A note played by the first violin ($v_1$), from within the set of notes it can play ($V$)
 * A note played by the second violin ($v_2$), from within the set of notes it can play ($V$)
 * A note played by the viola ($w$), from within the set of notes it can play ($W$)[^2]